SaraAlert/SaraAlert/docs/api/api-specification.md

 # API Specification

 For the purposes of this documentation, when describing an API route, [base] includes `/fhir/r4`.
 JSON is currently the only supported format.
 Please make use of the `application/fhir+json` mime type for the Accept header.
-The Content-Type header must also correspond to this mime type.
+When using a POST or PUT endpoint, please also use `application/fhir+json` for the Content-Type header, and when using a PATCH endpoint, please use `application/json-patch+json`.

 <a name="data-representation"/>